Welcome to the final day of our ‘Twelve Days of Chapel AoC’ series! For some

 In summary, this compare-and-exchange loop has the same effect as the

-, or it continues checking the subsequent move
+length and yields next, or it continues checking the subsequent move.

 And that’s the end of the parallel implementation!
 Now we can call our two primary procedures to find the shortest path in parallel: